directus/directus/docs/reference/system/roles.md

 Name of the role.

 `icon` **string**\
 Icon for the role.
-Displayed in the Admin App.
+Displayed in the Data Studio.

 `description` **string**\
 Description for the role.
-Displayed in the Admin App.
+Displayed in the Data Studio.

 `users` **one-to-many**\
 The users in this role.
 One-to-many to [users](/reference/system/users).